Generic Name: hydrocortisone valerate

 Patients applying a topical steroid to a large surface area or to areas under occlusion should be evaluated periodically for evidence of HPA axis suppression.
 This may be done by using the ACTH stimulation, A.M. plasma cortisol, and urinary free cortisol tests.

-Westcort Cream has produced mild, reversible adrenal suppression in adult patients when used under occlusion for 5 days, 15 grams twice a day over 25 to 60% body surface area or when used three times a day over 20 to 30% body surface area to treat psoriasis for 3-4 weeks.
+Westcort Ointment has produced mild, reversible adrenal suppression in adult patients when used under occlusion for 5 days, 15 grams twice a day over 25 to 60% body surface area or when used three times a day over 20 to 30% body surface area to treat psoriasis for 3-4 weeks.

 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent corticosteroid.
 Recovery of HPA axis function is generally prompt upon discontinuation of topical corticosteroids.
 Infrequently, signs and symptoms of glucocorticosteroid insufficiency may occur, requiring supplemental systemic corticosteroids.
 For information on systemic supplementation, see prescribing information for these products.

 If concomitant skin infections are present or develop, an appropriate antifungal or antibacterial agent should be used.
-If a favorable response does not occur promptly, use of Westcort Cream should be discontinued until the infection has been adequately controlled.
+If a favorable response does not occur promptly, use of Westcort Ointment should be discontinued until the infection has been adequately controlled.

 Information for Patients